Bharath23BAD302/cure-ai-health-assistant/README.md

 then un zip the src file in the same path, then install node.js using  - npm install- in terminal , then to run this use - npm rum dev - .

+before that provide a gemini Api ken in .env file .